OverSauce/GameOfLife-pygame/README.md

 # GameOfLife-pygame
-Conway's Game of Life programmed to play in Python, pygame.
+John Conway's Game of Life programmed to play in Python, pygame.